joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 	exit                         quit the mongo shell
 ~~~

-> To inspect the `author` MongoDB collection we'll create shortly, as we create the `AuthorRepository` you should
+> You should be able to inspect the `author` MongoDB collection we'll create shortly, automatically named by the `AuthorRepository` POJO using `db.author.find()`

 Now that we have MongoDB up and running, let's create the `./src/main/java/io/github/joaovicente/stories/Author.java` entity